 - Yorkshire Terriers

-And finally, primary glaucoma has been found to be more prevalent in some breeds than others.
-Although, no common trait has been found in this case, the dogs most at risk include:
+And finally, primary glaucoma is more prevalent in some breeds than others.
+Although no common trait has been found in this case, the dogs most at risk include:

 - Basset Hounds